GandhiCloudLab/mcm-info/02-runtime-datacollector/readme.md

 b) Copy the `j2se_datacollector.tgz` file that was downloaded in step 1.2 into the `temp` folder.

-c) Create springboot application jar
+c) Create springboot application jar.

 1. Goto the root folder of the application.

 2. Build the app

     Run `gradle build` , if you have gradle. or
     Run `mvn clean package`, if you have maven.

     jar file might have been created.

 3. Rename the jar file into `app.jar`

 4. Copy `app.jar`  to `temp` folder.

 d) Copy the docker file from `/files/docker/Dockerfile` into the `temp` folder.